soarsmu/attack-pretrain-models-of-code/GraphCodeBERT/clonedetection/README.md

-# Clone Detection
+# Attack GraphCodeBERT on Clone Detection Task

 ## Task Definition

-Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
+**Clone Detection:** Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by F1 score.
+**Attack:** Modify one of input codes, change the prediction result of GraphCodeBERT.

 ## Dataset